AvitalShmueli/InAppFeedbackSDK/README.md

 The **InAppFeedbackSDK** library is a lightweight Android SDK to **collect in-app user feedback** with a customizable dialog and automatic device/app metadata capture.
 Built for easy integration and seamless UX.

+---

 ## Features

-- Easily fetch and display feedback forms
+- Display feedback forms with minimal code
 - Collect user messages and optional star ratings
-- Includes app version, device info, and timestamp automatically
+- Automatically includes app version, device info, and timestamp
 - Supports anonymous or authenticated user IDs
 - Clean and native UI dialog using `FragmentManager`
-- Retrofit-powered submission with callback support
+- Callback support for handling success and errors

+---

 ## Installation